Interacting with Americans and Canadians

 You are expected to turn your head and

-cover your mouth with a handkerchief or cough holding your mouth to your shoulder.
-Many people still cough with a hand over their mouths in order to be polite, but this habit is being discouraged as it speads disease to the hand.
+cover your mouth with a handkerchief or cough holding your mouth to your shoulder (most sanitary).
+Many people still cough with a hand over their mouths in order to be polite, but this habit is being discouraged as it spreads disease to the hand.

 on the table for the staff to pick up.
-To do so is disgusting,
+You will be considered disgusting.

 Avoiding behaviour considered